 As mentioned above, we often file civil lawsuits against those who have been arrested for injuring our clients who are victims in Connecticut criminal courts.
 These cases are especially effective in financial crimes where our clients have been victims to embezzlement and financial fraud crimes.
 We look hard at the defendant’s financial profiles to see how we can recover our client’s losses—often triggering coverage from insurance policies and freezing assets of the defendant, including their bank accounts and home equity.
 While these may seem aggressive, they are necessary remedies to undo the injustice done to our clients and ensure that they will eventually be made whole by those who have committed crimes against them.

-Additionally, when certain crimes are committed against a victim, the lawyers at Mark Sherman Law can work with the State of Connecticut’s Office of Victim Services to apply for State funds reserved for crime victims.
+Additionally, when certain crimes are committed, the lawyers at Mark Sherman Law can work with the State of Connecticut’s Office of Victim Services to apply for State funds reserved for crime victims.
 We can assist you with this application process and work with you and your family to recover as much money as possible.

 Contact Us Today

 If you are a victim of a violent, domestic violence, or financial crime in Stamford, Greenwich, Norwalk, New Canaan, Darien, Westport, Wilton, Weston, Fairfield or Bridgeport, please call an attorney at Mark Sherman Law to learn how we can help you.
-We are available 24 hours a day, 7 days a week, at (203) 358-4700.
+We are available 24 hours a day, 7 days a week.